abrutus/abrut.us/source/_posts/2012-06-22-broken-windows-theory-and-software-engineering.markdown

 I know what I'm going to do: fix those windows and allow this thought to influence me to write great software.
 You?

-Feel free to drop me a line in the comments.
+Feel free to drop me a line in the comment section below.